How can I show most recent messages at the top and oldest at the bottom?

 How can I quickly apply a label when I have hundreds of them?

-You can quickly search and apply a label to a conversation by doing the label shortcut Cmd + Shift + L on macOS or Ctrl + Shift + L on Windows.
+You can quickly search and apply a label to a conversation by doing the label shortcut Command + Shift + L.

 You can also mark a label as a favorite so the label is always easily accessible at the top of the menu.
 To do so, just right-click any label in the sidebar and select Mark as favorite.